Gen3Network/solmeet-book/contents/notes/anchor-token-management.md

 **Note: These programs are originated from Serum's [stake program](https://github.com/project-serum/stake) developed by Armani Ferrante.** There are a few things evolved from the original version:
 - Upgrade Anchor to latest version (Currently `0.24.2`)
 - Optimize some function invocation to avoid stack frame limit
-- Rename strcut and module to make them better reveal its designed purpose
+- Rename struct and module to make them better reveal its designed purpose

 In short, token management consist of two modules:
 - **Locker Manager, which manages the vesting of locked tokens**